Today’s recipe is for my staple gluten and grain-free bread, buckwheat bread. I love this bread SO much. Too much. I have to ration it.

 - 3/4 tbsp coconut sugar, other natural sweetener like agave or date syrup

 - Handful of sesame seeds, or seed of choice

 - Olive oil/ other oil of choice

-- 1-2 tbsp psyllium husk, this binds and is very good for you, but I think in this loaf makes it a little less spongy.
+- 1-2 tbsp psyllium husk, or ground linseed, this binds and is very good for you, but I think in this loaf makes it a little less spongy.
 If using add a dash more water.